>>>Publish with IJPT! Info here

 The IJPT | ISSN 2371-3321

-The International Journal of Political Theory (IJPT) is a political theory journal that publishes provocative new theories in the field of political theory and philosophy.
+The International Journal of Political Theory (IJPT) is a political theory journal that publishes provocative new theoretical work in the field of political theory and philosophy.
 The IJPT is open-access, peer-reviewed and published semi-annually.
-By its nature, its scope is multi-disciplinary, making it the only multi-disciplinary journal of political theory.
+By its nature, its scope is multi-disciplinary, making it the only multi-disciplinary journal centred in the study of political theory.
 Submissions are accepted from the fields of political science, philosophy, religion, history, economics, sociology, and others.
 General themes covered include but are not limited to commentary on the "clash of civilizations", human rights discourse, and older discourse on progenitorial political thinkers and their respective theories.
 The journal encourages challenging and provocative submissions.

 Aims and Scope